Forget watching share prices and buying single stocks. It’s time consuming, risky and there’s a better way.

 Step 5: Hang on and hope for the best

 When you manage your own DIY stock portfolio, not only will you spend countless hours checking share prices and worrying, you may be bitten by the stock trading bug.
-Here’s how the bug affects us.

-Our financial genius fools us into thinking we know something about the stock market others don’t.
-We can attempt to miraculously time the market by checking share prices and trying to buy low and sell high.
 Many times after we sell a stock, we are struck by remorse when said stock rises 5% the day after sale.
 The same remorse washes over us when we buy shares and the prices drop by 5% the very next day.

 Unfortunately there is no preventative vaccine for the stock traders bug.

-Onwards we continue until the inevitable day arrives where we buy shares, only to find the market in free-fall.
+Onward we continue until the inevitable day arrives where we buy shares, only to find the market in correction free-fall (remember March 2020?).
 Next comes the irrational doomsday “the market will never rebound” thinking, followed by panic selling for a loss.
-This is called emotional investing and if you can relate, you are not alone.
-I dare to say anyone who owns stocks has experienced this, myself included.

 Read How the Worlds Worst Market Timer Succeeded Buying at the Worst Times